 That moment when Ann Gentry realizes Baby is not just a baby

 Ruth Roman ranks up there with Bette Davis’ performance in Whatever Happened To Baby Jane.
 Her role as the mother perfectly fits into that maniacal derangement of psychotic proportions, dragging her daughters into the void between society and pure evil.
-We as voyeurs can do nothing but to watch.
+The true horror of this film is that we as voyeurs can do nothing but watch.

-When social worker Ann Gentry is assigned to the case and the Wadsworth family, we see her as Baby’s only possible redemption.
+When social worker Ann Gentry is assigned to the Wadsworth family case, she is Baby’s only possible redemption.
 She is not, however, riddled with her own flaws, carrying a heavy load of guilt over a car accident that resulted in devastating results for her husband.
-We are faced with the truth of it all in the end.
+We face the truth of it all in the end.
 Her soft-spoken demeanor comforts Baby and builds a bond like no other.
 As the movie progresses, we see her as a kind of emancipator.
 Post draws a deeper rift between the family and her, the mother resistant of the change Gentry suggests as we tumble deeper down a psychedelic rabbit hole.

 Post created this film with an idea of defiance, a reaction of current society and family life between wars.
-The Baby is like PTSD from the effects of The Vietnam War, replicating the hopelessness that was felt of its effects that film directors like George Romero and Night of the Living Dead brought to light.
+The Baby is like PTSD from the effects of The Vietnam War.
+It replicates hopelessness film directors like George Romero and Night of the Living Dead brought to light.

 Ann Gentry visits Baby and the Wadsworth family

-The Baby is not an enjoyable horror film but no less an important one not just for the reflection of the times buried in its context but for its exemplifying features next to The Exorcist and Don’t Look Now.
+The Baby is not an enjoyable horror film but no less an important one.
+The reflection of the times contextually buries like the exemplifying features next to The Exorcist and Don’t Look Now.
 The film has its challenges in all of its extremely bizarre qualities but because of those features, it has become timeless.
 A chastity film for teenagers of all genres, I would not recommend the film for date night.
-The sexuality presented in this film is neutralized by the weirdness of everything else.
+The film’s sexuality neutralizes the weirdness of everything else.
 In one scene Baby sucks the teet of his “babysitter.”
 In another, the sister disrobes of her nightgown and cuddles up in his crib.

 This Blu Ray opens up a new world with the rich amount of special features that will suffice anyone’s curiosity to take that plunge and press play.